boctulus/proper-input/README.md

 # ProperInput

+# ProperInput

 ProperInput is a lightweight and efficient JavaScript class designed to enhance the functionality of `<input type="number">` elements in web forms.
 It addresses common limitations of these inputs, especially regarding the application of `min`, `max`, and `step` attributes.

+Now it's possible to really enforce min, max and step!

+... and the best part is it works with the native `<input type="number">` element.

+## Author

+Pablo Bozzolo (alias boctulus) boctulus@gmail.com

 ## Rationale